maliMirkec/markdown-fm/readme.txt

 = What is YAML frontmatter? =

 YAML frontmatter is a structured way to define metadata for content.
 It's commonly used in static site generators and headless CMS systems.
-Markdown FM brings this approach to WordPress themes.
+YAML Custom Fields brings this approach to WordPress themes.

 = How is this different from ACF? =

-While ACF is a comprehensive custom fields solution, Markdown FM focuses on YAML-based schemas that are portable and version-controllable.
+While ACF is a comprehensive custom fields solution, YAML Custom Fields focuses on YAML-based schemas that are portable and version-controllable.
 It's ideal for developers who prefer code-first approaches and want simpler, more predictable data structures.

 = Can I use this with my existing theme? =

 Yes!
-Markdown FM works with any WordPress theme.
+YAML Custom Fields works with any WordPress theme.
 You define schemas for your templates and use simple PHP functions to retrieve the data in your template files.

 = Does this work with Gutenberg? =

-Yes, Markdown FM is compatible with both the Classic and Block (Gutenberg) editors.
+Yes, YAML Custom Fields is compatible with both the Classic and Block (Gutenberg) editors.
 The custom fields appear below the editor regardless of which editor you're using.

 = What happens to my data if I deactivate the plugin? =